What's In That Candy???

 Now that Halloween is over and we have all this candy that we can't wait to devour, we thought it would be interesting to investigate what makes each candy so different in texture and taste.

-In order to keep the ingredients in candies like gumdrops, caramels and M&M's together, candy manufacturers use an ingredient called Acacia Gum.
-This comes from the hardened sap of the acacia Senegal trees, found in Africa.
-Acacia Gum is also used in postage stamps, paint and fireworks.
+To bind the ingredients in treats like gumdrops, caramels and M&M's, manufacturers use an ingredient called Acacia Gum.
+This comes from the hardened sap of the Acacia Senegal trees, found in Africa.
+Acacia Gum is also used in postage stamps, paint, and fireworks.

 Finally, and one of the most difficult to spell and pronounce is the ingredient that makes chocolate melt in your mouth.
 It's called Polyglycerol Polyricinoleate or PGPR for short and is makes those chocolate chips so gooey in a freshly baked chocolate chip cookie!
 Yum!

-So next time your mum yells at you for eating too much "sugar", remind her of all these other interesting ingredients that are also present in the candy.
+So next time your mom yells at you for eating too much "sugar," remind her of all these other unusual ingredients that are also present in the candy.